-To support the decision, when selecting options we have a series of planned events.
-The Year 9 options process will launch during the week commencing Monday 24 February 2025.
+To support the decision, we have a series of planned events.

-- Year 9 Assembly Options Launch to students on Tuesday 25 February 2025 - By Thursday 27 February students select taster sessions in four subjects, that will take place during week commencing 10 March

-Option choices will be selected online by students through a link on the school website.
-You will be notified when this facility becomes available.

-- Year 9 Parents' Evening on Thursday 13 March 2025, between 4.30pm 7.30pm - Year 9 Options Evening on Wednesday 19 March 2025, between 5.00pm 6.30pm
+- Year 9 Assembly Option Launch to students, Wednesday 28 February 2024. - Year 9 Option Taster Sessions week commencing Monday 4 March 2024 Option choices will be selected online by students through a link on the school website.
+You will be notified when this facility becomes available. - Year 9 Parents' Evening (face to face) Thursday 7 March 2024, 4.30pm 7.30pm. - Year 9 Options Evening (face to face) Wednesday 13 March 2024, 5.00pm 6.30pm.

-Information about options will also be available online via the academy website.
+Information about options will also be available online through the academy website.

-The SENDCo is available for individual meetings for parents of students with additional needs.
-If you would like a meeting, please contact SEND@southaxholme-iet.co.uk
+The SENCo is available for individual meetings for parents of students with additional needs.
+If you would like a meeting please contact SEND@southaxholme-iet.co.uk.

-We aim to confirm individual student choices, for their provisional Key Stage 4 study programme as soon as we have processed all the option forms, this is normally at the start of the summer term.

-Whilst we try to ensure that every student gets their first choice, this will depend on levels of demand, availability of staffing and facilities, therefore, some students may have to study their reserve subject choices.
+We aim to confirm individual student choices for their provisional Key Stage 4 study programme as soon as we have processed all of the options forms, normally at the start of the summer term.
+Whilst we try to ensure that every student gets their first choice, this will always depend on levels of demand, and availability of staffing and facilities, and therefore, some students may have to study their reserve subject choices.